cakephp/docs/en/appendices/4-1-migration-guide.rst

   ``ServerRequestFactory``.
 This could impact your tests if you are creating request objects that use nested file upload arrays.
 Tests using ``IntegrationTestCaseTrait`` should not need to change.

+ORM
+---

+* BelongsToMany associations now respect the bindingKey set in the junction table's BelongsTo association.
+  Previously, the target table's primary key was always used instead.

 New Features
 ============